gogins/cloud-5/README.md

 before actually building Strudel, this repository makes the following patches to Strudel head:

- 1. Add `strudel-addons/csoundac/` to the Strudel tree.
-This is done automatically by `pnpm run build-repl`.
+ 1. Make some minor patches to the Strudel source code.
- 2. Patch `strudel/website/package.json` and `strudel/website/src/Repl.jsx` to
-    import csoundac.
 There is a Python script that npm will use to make this patch.
 If this quits working, change the `patch-strudel.py` script as required.
- 3. Patch the generated `strudel/website/dist/index.html` file to use relative rather than absolute pathnames for imported assets.
+ 2. Patch the generated `strudel/website/dist/index.html` file to use relative rather than absolute pathnames for imported assets.
 This is needed in order to run the Strudel repl from GitHub pages, which are not necessarily at the root of their Web server.
 There is a Python script that npm will use